siddiquimahevishfatema/mahevish_fatema.github.io/README.md

 ## 🏆 Achievements

-* 🥇 Secured Rank 1 in academics.
+* 🥇 Secured Rank 1 in College Academics.
 * 📚 Assisted teachers in designing assignments and learning materials.

 ---